Getting started

 Congrats on making it this far!
 There’s a lot more to learn about how moonlight works:

-- Read about Webpack modules, and learn how to write your own patches & make your own Webpack modules.
+- Read about Webpack modules, and learn how to write your own patches and make your own Webpack modules.

-- Read the cookbook for common patterns you may want to use.
+- Read the cookbook for common patterns you may want to use in your extension.

 - Read common pitfalls so you know to avoid them.

-- When your extension is ready, submit to the official repository or distribute the extension on a custom repository.
+- When your extension is ready, submit your extension to the official repository or distribute it on a custom repository.

 If you need any help, don’t be afraid to ask in our Discord server.